Skip to main content

 case WM_PAINT:

-final ps = calloc<PAINTSTRUCT>();
+final ps = adaptiveCalloc<PAINTSTRUCT>();

-final hdc = BeginPaint(hWnd, ps);
+final hdc = BeginPaint(hwnd, ps);

-final rect = calloc<RECT>();
+final rect = adaptiveCalloc<RECT>();

-final msg = 'Hello, Dart!'.toNativeUtf16();
+final msg = 'Hello, Dart!'.toPcwstr();

-GetClientRect(hWnd, rect);
+GetClientRect(hwnd, rect);

-EndPaint(hWnd, ps);
+EndPaint(hwnd, ps);

 free(ps);